 - A Prairie Home Companion/How To Talk Minnesotan (the latter is based on segments from the former) has Slo-Decay Snack Cakes.
 They stay fresh forever.

 - In Space Quest 4 there is the Monolith Burger fast food chain.
 The Permabuns used in the Monoliths are 299 years old.
 Whether the burgers are actually edible is never mentioned.

-- Roger did eat one in ''Space Quest III', thought it wasn't very good.
+- They are technically edible - Roger did eat one in ''Space Quest III', though it wasn't very good.